lcranf/spring-boot-docker/README.md

 # Spring Boot Docker

-Very Simple application that runs SpringBoot in a Docker Container
+Very Simple application that runs a SpringBoot app in a Docker Container

 ## Prerequisites